The Perfect Gift

-The Perfect Gift is a 2009 spinoff of the 2005 Christian drama film The Perfect Stranger, and its first sequel, Another Perfect Stranger.
-It stars Christina Fougnie, Amy Hess, Matt Wallace and Jefferson Moore once again as Jesus Christ.
-It was filmed almost entirely in Kentucky, where the first two movies in the series were not.
+The Perfect Gift is a 2009 independent holiday film.
+It stars Christina Fougnie, Amy Hess, Matt Wallace and Jefferson Moore.
+It was filmed almost entirely in the state of Kentucky.

+The movie is a spinoff of The Perfect Stranger series.

 Plot

-Maxine Noelle Westray (Christina Fougnie) is a beautiful and wealthy girl, yet she is incredibly spoiled and bratty.
+Maxine Noelle Westray (Christina Fougnie) is a typical schoolgirl, yet she is incredibly spoiled and bratty.
 Born on Christmas, she only sees that day as a time for lavish and expensive gifts.
-Her overworked executive mother (Amy Hess) is struggling to provide "suitable" gifts for her young children.
-A disillusioned young minister (Matt Wallace) does not see Christmas as a minister should.
+Her overworked executive mother (Amy Hess) is struggling to provide a "suitable" holiday environment for her co-workers.
+A disillusioned young minister Tony Vincent (Matt Wallace) does not see Christmas as a minister should.
 Then one day a drifter (Jefferson Moore) comes into town and changes these three people's lives forever by teaching them the true meaning of Christmas and that the best gift of all doesn't come in wrapping.